Admissions

 • Anything that can be used as, or presents as, a weapon

-• *Books, magazines, newspapers and other reading material.
 We understand, for many, reading is one of life’s joys.
-However, as clients have a limited time with us and their focus and efforts should be directed towards the programme and their recovery, we discourage clients from bringing their own reading materials of any kind.
-The programme is packed and any personal time clients have should be spent on their recovery and personal development, as we want all clients to get as much out of their Recovery Lighthouse experience and the beginning of their recovery journey as they can.
-We have an array of recovery-oriented reading resources that clients are encouraged to use during their time with us, and also to continue reading on discharge.
+However, we discourage clients from bringing their own reading materials.
+We want all clients to get as much out of their Recovery Lighthouse experience by focusing all their energy on recovery.
+We have an array of recovery-oriented reading resources that clients are encouraged to use during their time with us, and also to continue reading on discharge, as well as workshops, therapy and holistic classes throughout your stay.